|

 of bending them to your will.

-Dark Enchantments (Sin, Power
+Dark Enchantments (Sin, Power and Death!) ach Dark Creature

 is given one special Enchantment that plagues the Races of Men.
 These can